telerik/kendo-ui-builder/docs/index.md

 The views provide the settings and functionalities that are available for each application page.
 * The [system views]({% slug viewsoverview_kuib %}#toc-system) are built-in views located in the App Module.
-* The [predefined views]({% slug viewsoverview_kuib %}#toc-predefined) offer a predefined layout which cannot be modified.
+* The [built-in views]({% slug viewsoverview_kuib %}#toc-predefined) offer a predefined layout which cannot be modified.
 They aim at facilitating the implementation of the most common use cases.
 * The [user-defined view]({% slug viewsoverview_kuib %}#toc-blank) is the Blank view.
 It allows you to add, edit, or remove both predefined and custom components, and to modify its layout and functionalities according to the requirements of your business project.
 * The Builder also allows you to implement custom views you have created.

 The components can be used in the Blank view only.
-* The [predefined components]({% slug overviewcomp_kuib %}) are built-in and offer a predefined set of functionalities.
+* The [built-in components]({% slug overviewcomp_kuib %}) are built-in and offer a predefined set of functionalities.
 Based on the similar features they deliver, the components are grouped into subsets such as Data Management or Layout components.
 * The Builder also allows you to implement custom components you have created.

 ### Data Providers